qaiik/speejs/README.md

 # speejs

-A **simple** libray for recognizing audio commands at only 230 bytes!
+A **simple** libray for recognizing auditory commands at only 230 bytes!